-Figuring out these discrepancies in data and making decisions as to how to address them are steps that are sometimes overlooked and may be seen as an easy or secondary task.
-In fact, they are critical to producing sound analyses.
-Once observations and decisions have been made about the available data, data cleaning14 per se can be carried out to address problems.
+Figuring out these discrepancies in data and making decisions as to how to address them are steps that are sometimes overlooked and may be seen as easy or secondary tasks.
+In fact, these steps are critical to producing sound analyses.
+An incomplete understanding of the data may lead to incorrect initial results and thus to unwise decision making.
+Once observations and decisions have been made about the available data, data cleaning per se can be carried out to address problems.
 This involves making the appropriate modifications to the data, a process that can be sped up through the use of rules-based AI technologies such as Robotic Process Automation (discussed later in this chapter).